 Alabama

-EXECUTION: The upper body is resting with arms stretched out – one at the front position of the pull and the other at the very rear – a bit like when Superman is getting ready to fly off.
-Appears in varieties where the swimmer performs various numbers of leg kicks before switching side.
+EXECUTION: The upper body is resting with arms stretched out, one at the front position of the pull and the other at the very rear—a bit like when Superman is getting ready to fly off.
+Appears in varieties where the swimmer performs various numbers of leg kicks before switching sides.

 OBJECTIVE: Good for water position, posture and direction.

-Background: Don Gambril, who used this exercise as a college coach in Alabama in the early 1970s, is said to have invented it, which is why his college is used for designating this exercise.
+Background: Don Gambril, college coach in Alabama in the early 1970s, is said to have invented this exercise, which is why his college is used for its name.

 EXERCISE LEVEL: